 Lee Green Lives – who we are

-Lee Green Lives (LGL) is a community group that aims to support the local community in Lee Green, Lewisham.
-We run activities and services targeting the economically and socially disadvantaged at a community centre.
+Lee Green Lives (LGL) is a community group that works on behalf of the whole community in Lee Green, Lewisham.
+We run activities and services in a local community centre, targeting in particular the economically and socially disadvantaged at a community centre.
+We are totally rooted in the community, our work also supporting some 15 local groups through the Lee Green Consortium.
+No matter what your age, ability or background we welcome everyone.

-We began life in 2010 in an old disused unit in the declining Leegate shopping precinct to help breathe some life into it before it was pulled down by the developers.
-We succeeded, thanks to the hard work of a small band of volunteers and part-time workers, and by working with other traders and services to keep the precinct open.
-Thanks to a partnership with St Peter’s Church, we continue to host a wide range of activities and services in a community hall (Weigall Road, SE12 8HQ).
+We began life in 2010 in an old disused unit in the declining Leegate shopping precinct to help breathe some life into it before it was pulled down in 2025 by the developers.
+Through our partnership with St Peter’s Church, we continue to host a wide range of activities and services in a community hall (Weigall Road, SE12 8HQ).
+Our work is vital to the well-being of local people, thanks to the hard work of volunteers and staff alike who provide so much relief, joy and friendship to so many while linking with other groups for the betterment of the area.

 What we do